epam/road-ios-framework/README.md

 Classes reference available in [cocoadocs.org](http://cocoadocs.org/docsets/ROADFramework/)

 ##License
-ROAD is made available under the terms of the [BSD v3](http://opensource.org/licenses/BSD-3-Clause).
+ROAD is made available under the terms of the [BSD-3](http://opensource.org/licenses/BSD-3-Clause).
 See the LICENSE file that accompanies this distribution for the full text of the license.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/epam/road-ios-framework/trend.png)](https://bitdeli.com/free "Bitdeli Badge")